How Do Edibles Work?

 What are cannabis edibles?

 Cannabis edibles are any cannabis-infused food products.
-These can range from delta 9 gummies to baked goods like brownies or cookies.
+These can range from delta 9 gummies to baked goodies like brownies or cookies.

 Even lozenges and yes, cannabis butter.
 (No, seriously, cannabutter actually exists and you should check it out because how cool!)